van-richard/CodingNotes/_sources/notebooks/QuickStart/SSH.md

 Answering `yes` to the prompt will cause the session to continue, and the host key is stored in the local system's known_hosts file.
 This is a hidden file, stored by default in a hidden directory, called `/.ssh/known_hosts`, in the your home directory.
 Once the host key has been stored in the known_hosts file, the client system can connect directly to that server again without need for any approvals.

 ```{note}

 **Answer `yes` by typing into your terminal.
 This will only happen on the first login!**

 ```

-<span style="align:center; font-size:2em;">**Congratulations!
-You logged into the supercomputer!**</soan>
+*Congratulations!
+You logged into the supercomputer!*

-## Transferring File & Folder
+## Transferring Files/Folders Remotely

-We need to be able to copy files and folders from the supercomputer to our local computer, or vice versa.
 Previously, we learned {term}`cp` and {term}`mv` to manage files locally on our computer.
 However, to copy files through {term}`ssh`, we need to use one of these 2 commands:

 1. `rsync`
 2. `scp`

-To use either command, type:
+Type:

 ::::{tab-set}
 :::{tab-item} rsync